codelyfe/4chan-relay-shield-arduino/README.md

 /*
   DANCE OFF

-  This is a how to for the
+  This is a HOW-TO for the
   Ks0251 keyestudio 4-channel Relay Shield

   I believe they did not have the right